 When researching care services for an older person, you may see the care provider’s Care Quality Commission (CQC) rating displayed online, within the care provider’s premises or in printed brochures or leaflets.

 CQC ratings tell you whether a care provider’s service is deemed to be outstanding, good, requires improvement or is inadequate.
-This guide explains more about how the CQC inspect and rate providers, and how these ratings can help you to compare services and make choices about care.
+This guide explains more about the role of the CQC, how they inspect and rate providers, and how these ratings can help you to compare services and make choices about care.

 The CQC (which stands for Care Quality Commission) is the independent regulator of all care providers within England.
 Its main role is to ensure that all hospitals, GP clinics, care homes, dentists, community care and domiciliary care services are providing people with safe, effective, compassionate, high-quality care.

 All care providers operating within England must register with the CQC.

 The CQC carries out regular comprehensive inspections of the standards of all care providers.

 A CQC inspection will include:

 - An in-person visit to the care provider on their premises

 - A review of the care provider’s care records